tenpy/tenpy/doc/intro/model.rst

 Of course, the difficult part in these examples is to generate the ``H_MPO`` and ``H_bond``.
 Moreover, it's quite annoying to write every model multiple times, just because we need different representations of the same Hamiltonian.
-Luckily, there is a way out in TeNPy: the CouplingModel!
+Luckily, there is a way out in TeNPy: the `CouplingModel`!

 The easy way to new models: the (Multi)CouplingModel